CaffeinatedPanda15/DigitalPortfolio/README.md

 I completed the module, engaging with the content that was provided and carefulling ensuring that i would remember and implement what i learned.

+Completion of this module gave me the experiance in making a CV.
+I now know how to create a CV and also what is required to make a good CV.

 ### Business Communication